DDE-ECMR-workshop/DDE-EMCR-workshop.github.io/_pages/schedule.md

 * Career challenges, sidesteps and interruptions
 * Making your own opportunities
 * Managing and investing your time

-### Mentoring Session

-In the afternoon, a break-out group mentoring session will provide you the opportunity to have open discussion with fellow ECMR’s and self-nominated mentors on topics including improving work-life balance, career hurdles and interruptions, through to creating your own career opportunities.

 ### Building on Community